 Automated Metadata Collection

-The first step in implementing a data fabric architecture is the automated collection of metadata from all data sources.
+The first step in implementing a data fabric architecture is the automated collection of metadata from all data sources, including structured data from databases, semi-structured data from APIs, and unstructured data from documents and media files.
 Metadata provides critical information about data, such as its source, format, and usage.
-By collecting and organizing this metadata, data fabric creates a foundation for effective data management.
+By collecting and organizing this metadata, data fabric creates a foundation for effective data management across diverse environments.

 Building a Semantic Layer

 A semantic layer built on top of the metadata allows the creation of business-specific data models.
 This layer translates complex data structures into understandable business terms, enabling teams to create different models using the same dataset.
-For instance, sales and marketing teams can develop distinct models tailored to their specific needs.
+For instance, sales and marketing teams can develop distinct models tailored to their specific needs, whether they're working with feature stores for machine learning or traditional data warehouses for reporting.

 Knowledge Graphs